bgrissin/K8S-Cassandra/cassandra-px/README.md

 For this lab we use volumes that are dynamically created and managed by PX by adding the storage volume configurations into a storageclass.
-If you look at the cassandra-px directory structure you will see an Storageclass directory and a few yaml definitions in that directory that are used to install and run PX on each cluster node, and a storageclass definition file that is used by the cassandra statefulset PODs.

 The volumes in this lab are used by cassandra stateful PODs and also are also deployed via a K8S statefulset service using a headless service called cassandra.
 The difference in this lab from the local volume  lab, is that volumes being used by PODs are dynamically created and managed on nodes that need a volume where a cassandra POD is scheduled.
 Each Cassandra POD is also configured for Cassandra to consist of two replicas.

 Scripts are also provided for starting, stopping or obtaining status of the cassandra cluster